 We believe this is how they will become increasingly resilient and independent in their learning and in their relationships with each other.

-The term 'special educational needs' (SEND) has a legal definition, referring to children who have learning difficulties or disabilities that make it harder for them to learn or access education than most children of the same age.
+The term 'Special Educational Need and Disability' (SEND) is a legal definition, referring to children who have learning difficulties or disabilities that make it harder for them to learn or access education than most children of the same age.

-We are an inclusive school and as a staff, we work hard to provide high quality teaching for all and to help children to make progress in all that they do.
+St Joseph's is an inclusive school.
+As a staff, we work hard to provide high-quality teaching for all and to help children to make progress in all that they do.
 We encourage them to keep up their efforts, to recognise and celebrate their successes and to stay optimistic when things don’t go according to plan, knowing that there is someone at hand to encourage and support them.